vincentpaino/Fantasy-Football-League/README.md

 Before starting, ensure you have the following installed:

-Python or Python3 (Preferably the latest version) pip (Python package installer)
+Python or Python3 (Preferably the latest version), pip (Python package installer),
+MySQL Server and Workbench

 ### Setup Instructions: